Mwalimu Julius Nyerere Mausoleum Memorial Museum Day Tour

 It reflects the Tanzanian custom

 Do you know Tanzanian culture?
-You will discover at the museum the Tanzanian art of living and the local culture.
+At the museum, you will discover the Tanzanian art of living and local culture.
 It shares its daily life with objects and dresses.
 Moreover, you will see the evolution of the Tanzanian currency.

 Booking & Reservations Mwalimu Julius Nyerere Mausoleum Memorial Museum Day Tour Contact